notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ### Search Engine

 Set your search engine for "Search on Internet" command (found in the **Edit > On Selection** menu, or in the right-click context menu).
-It will search for the word under the cursor (or for the whole selection, if a selection is made).
+It will search for the word under the caret (or for the whole selection, if a selection is made).

 If you want to specify a search engine not listed, type the full URL, with the text `$(CURRENT_WORD)` as the placeholder for the search term (as shown in the example in the Preferences dialog box)